ebiagridatahackathon/team1/README.md

 ## Implementation

 We used Neo4j as the environment to store our integrated database.
-It is available here: http://193.62.55.113:7474/browser/

 Python
 Some scripts were used to extract the event info from the databases: